JonathanMEdwards/subtext10/doc/language.md

 ```
 joe = customers find? {check .name =?
 'Joe'}
 ```
 The `find?` block is executed like a `do` repeatedly with items from the series as its input value, starting with the first item and continuing until it does not reject.
-The result is the first non-rejected item, with `~index` set to the index.
+The result is the first non-rejected item, with `~index` equal to the index.
 If all the items are rejected, the entire `find?` rejects (hence the suffix `?`).

 Note that in this example the program block contains no input item — the input is referenced implicitly with `.name ...`.
 If we outline it in the UI we will see that one is created automatically to display the input value:
 ```